IVRTech/pystrix/doc/examples/ami.rst

         def _register_callbacks(self):
             #This sets up some event callbacks, so that interesting things, like calls being
             #established or torn down, will be processed by your application's logic.
 Of course,
-            #since this is just an example, the same event will be registered using three different
+            #since this is just an example, the same event will be registered using two different
             #methods.

             #The event that will be registered is 'FullyBooted', sent by Asterisk immediately after
             #connecting, to indicate that everything is online.
 What the following code does is
-            #register three different callback handlers for this event using three different
+            #register two different callback-handlers for this event using two different
-            #match-methods: string comparison, regular expression, and class-match.
-String-matching
+            #match-methods: string comparison and class-match.
+String-matching and class-resolution
-            #and class-resolution are equally performant, so choose whichever you think looks
+            #are roughly equal in performance, so choose whichever you think looks better.
-            #better.
             self._manager.register_callback('FullyBooted', self._handle_string_event)
-            self._manager.register_callback(re.compile("Fully\w+"), self._handle_regex_event)
             self._manager.register_callback(pystrix.ami.core_events.FullyBooted, self._handle_class_event)
-            #Now, when 'FullyBooted' is received, all three handlers will be invoked in arbitrary
+            #Now, when 'FullyBooted' is received, both handlers will be invoked in the order in which
-            #order.
-A single handler will not be invoked more than once for a single event, even if
-            #registered using different qualifiers.
+            #they were registered.

-            #A catch-all handler can be set using the empty string as a qualifier, causing it to
+            #A catch-all-handler can be set using the empty string as a qualifier, causing it to
             #receive every event emitted by Asterisk, which may be useful for debugging purposes.
             self._manager.register_callback('', self._handle_event)

-            #Additionally, an orphan handler may be provided using the special qualifier None,
+            #Additionally, an orphan-handler may be provided using the special qualifier None,
             #causing any responses not associated with a request to be received.
 This should only
             #apply to glitches in pre-production versions of Asterisk or requests that timed out
             #while waiting for a response, which is also indicative of glitchy behaviour.
 This